empiresec-co/latent/README.md

 - [ ] Versioned Encrypted Payloads (NIP-44)
 - [ ] Relay List Metadata (NIP-65)
 - [ ] Embed events
+- [ ] integrate nos2x

+### Maybe Problems

+- [ ] load new messages into msg_cache during getLatestMessage() rather than waiting for add-message
+- [ ] load new messages into msg_cache during getLatestMessage() rather than waiting for add-message
+- [ ] add a i18n solution (https://phrase.com/blog/posts/step-step-guide-javascript-localization/)
+- [ ] add support for nos2x's relay list
+- [ ] add support for ephemeral events (nip16) and use them to display "typing..." indicators
+* [ ] add support for replaceable events (nip16) and use them to sync account-specific private data across devices

 ## Tech Stack